Raiyansiddique786/Music-Hub/README.md

-# Spotify Music
+# Music Hub
-This is a Spotify Clone Project by using HTML & CSS.
+This is a music hub Project by using HTML & CSS.